jbcodeforce/flink-studies/flink-sql/00-basic-sql/README.md

 show tables;
 ```

-The following job is a batch processing and uses the a DDL to create a table matching the column of a employee csv file.
+The following job is a batch processing and uses a DDL to create a table matching the column of a employee csv file.

-* Get data from csv: Enter the following statement in a SQL client session:

 ```sql
 SET execution.runtime-mode=BATCH;